Kosmai/iconarium/README.md

 ## ✨ Features

 - 🗂 Open any local folder and recursively scan subdirectories
-- 🖼 Display all icon files (`.svg`, `.png`, etc.) in a visual grid (Only svgs supported for now)
+- ⛵ See all your icons at a glace, organise them by tags and copy their path/name etc
-- 🔍 Lightweight and easy to use with a clean UI
+- 🔍 Search by name, type, tags, with AI augmented search features in the works
-- ⛵ See all your icons at a glace, and right click to copy their path
+- 🖼 Supports most image types
 - ⚡ Built with [Electron](https://www.electronjs.org/) and [Vue 3](https://vuejs.org/)

 ---